thernst-de/smarthome.plugin.autoblind/README.md

 Object | Function
 ------ | --------
 Attributes `item_height`, `item_lamella` | Items wich are changed by actions `set_height` and `set_lamella`
 Attribute `name` | Name of state.
-Will be written in item `item_state_name` if state is current and can be displayed in visualization
+Will be written in item `as_laststate_item_name` if state is current and can be displayed in visualization
 Attribute `use` | Import settings from a different item.
 If `enter` and/or `leave` are included in the current item too, the conditions in this child items overwrite the matching imported conditions
 Child item  `enter` | Condition set that has to be fulfilled before the state can become current Child item `leave` | Condition set that has to be fulfilled before the state can be left